Villa Alba Museum: History

 Villa Alba was originally given to Anna Maria (nee McEvoy) on her marriage to William Greenlaw who rose through the ranks to become the General Manager of one of Victoria's early banks, the Colonial Bank of Australasia.
 The bank and William Greenlaw both suffered during the crash of 1893.

 After William's death in 1895 Anna Maria sold the contents and moved out in 1897.
+In 1901 it was purchased by former Queensland premier Anderson Dawson, where he resided with his wife and four children.
 The house was leased out and later sold to the Fripp family who owned it until 1949 when it was sold to the [Royal] Women's Hospital who used it as a Nurses' Hostel and built the Henry Pride Convalescent Wing in Nolan Ave which opened in 1954.
 During this time the intricately decorated walls were covered in white paint to 'brighten up' the place.
 Fortunately the ceilings were not overpainted.

 From 1973 the site was repurposed as the Henry Pride Geriatric Centre operated by the Mount Royal Hospital.
 The new Centre provided care for elderly patients in what was at first a 72-bed facility.
 The Geriatric Centre operated at Villa Alba until 1992.